killercup/presentation-declarative-programming-in-rust/Readme.md

 ::: notes

-Okay, fine, that wasn't helpful
+Okay, fine, but what does that have to do with declarative programming?

 Let's approach this from a different perspective, then.